lagden/compass-retina/README.md

-# Mixin compass sprite retina
+# Mixin Compass Sprite Retina

 This is a simple mixin to build sprites and yours css classes.